gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 ```

 ## DESCRIPTION
-The Set-AIPFileClassification cmdlet can automatically apply an Azure Information Protection label for one or more files when you configure labels in your Azure Information Protection policy to use conditions.
+For the Azure Information Protection client, the Set-AIPFileClassification cmdlet can automatically apply an Azure Information Protection label for one or more files when you configure labels in your Azure Information Protection policy to use conditions.
 Labels are applied when the conditions are configured for automatic classification.
 For more information about conditions, see [How to configure conditions for automatic and recommended classification for Azure Information Protection](https://docs.microsoft.com/information-protection/configure-policy-classification).

+You cannot create or edit labels by using PowerShell but must do this by using the Azure portal.
+For instructions, see [Configuring the Azure Information Protection policy](https://docs.microsoft.com/information-protection/configure-policy).

+For the Azure Information Protection unified labeling client, currently in preview, the Set-AIPFileClassification cmdlet can automatically apply a sensitivity label for one or more files when you configure auto labeling in the Office 365 Security & Compliance Center.
+Sensitivity labels are applied when the content matches the conditions and you select the option to automatically apply a label.
+For more information, see [Apply a sensitivity label to content automatically](https://docs.microsoft.com/Office365/SecurityCompliance/apply_sensitivity_label_automatically).

-When this cmdlet is run, it inspects the file contents and if the condition is met for a label, that label is applied.
-This action can automatically apply or remove protection when the applied label is also configured for Rights Management protection in the Azure Information Protection policy.
+When this cmdlet is run, it inspects the file contents and if the configured conditions are met for a label, that label is applied.
+This action will automatically apply protection if the selected label applies protection.
+For the Azure Information Protection client, protection can also be removed.

 By default, if the file already has a label, the existing label or protection is not replaced.

-Currently, you cannot create or edit labels by using PowerShell but must do this by using the Azure portal.
-For instructions, see [Configuring the Azure Information Protection policy](https://docs.microsoft.com/information-protection/configure-policy).

 To run this cmdlet non-interactively, see [How to label files non-interactively for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.

-NOTE: You can also run this cmdlet with the current preview version of the Azure Information Protection unified labeling client when you configure auto labeling in the Office 365 Security & Compliance Center.
-When you run this cmdlet with the Azure Information Protection unified labeling client, there are differences from the Azure Information Protection client:
+NOTE: When you run this cmdlet with the Azure Information Protection unified labeling client, there are differences from the Azure Information Protection client:

 - This cmdlet requires an Internet connection.

 - The *Owner* parameter is not supported.

-- When a file isn't labeled because it was manually labeled, there was no match for the conditions that you specified, or the file had a higher classification, the file is skipped with the same comment of "No label to apply".
+- When a file isn't labeled because it was manually labeled, there was no match for the conditions that you specified, or the file had a higher classification, the file is skipped with the single comment of "No label to apply".

 ## EXAMPLES

-### Example 1: Scan all files in a folder and any of its subfolders, and apply labels according to the configured conditions for automatic classification
+### Example 1a: Scan all files in a folder and any of its subfolders, and apply labels according to the configured conditions for automatic classification - Azure Information Protection client only
 ```
 PS C:\> Set-AIPFileClassification -Path C:\Projects\ -PreserveFileDetails